zhong-j-yu/rekex/doc/UsersGuide.md

     record Member(JsonString name, Colon colon, JsonValue value){}

-Note that this record class has one public constructor, the implicit canonical constructor.
+Note that this record class has one public constructor, the implicit *canonical constructor*.
 `Colon` is assumed to be a datatype that matches `":"`, which we will talk about later.

 To Rekex, the datatype `Member` corresponds to a concatenation rule of 3 subrules